by John Bandler

 A data breach is the unlawful access of an organization's or person's data.
 Such breaches can have considerable consequences of a financial, legal, and reputational nature.
-Data breach is one of the three top threats that organizations and individuals should be aware of and protect against (the others are email based funds transfer frauds and ransomware).
+Data breach is one of the three top priority cybercrime threats that organizations and individuals should be aware of and protect against (the others are email based funds transfer frauds and ransomware).

-Every person and organization wants to prevent a breach of their data, especially any information that is confidential, sensitive, or personal.
+Every person and organization should try prevent a breach of their data, especially any information that is confidential, sensitive, or personal.
 And yet some fail to appreciate the cybercrime threats we all face, nor the potential consequences.
 But now there are increasing legal duties to protect against such crimes, recognizing that many organizations hold sensitive personal information relating to customers, clients, employees, and more.
 There are also legal duties to report certain data breaches to affected parties (those whose information was breached) and to the government.
 Every state now has these data breach reporting laws, and the purpose is to ensure the government and consumers are notified when their personal information is stolen.
 Without such requirements, many breached companies would simply keep it quiet.

 Many states (and regulators) require "reasonable security".
 That may be a vague requirement, but who can argue with the "reasonableness" of it?
 Indeed, what organization would ever want to proclaim that their security was below that standard -- and risk being called "negligent"?
 Thus, organizations should focus on attaining and exceeding a level of reasonable cybersecurity, and resolve to continually improve their security program.